Subscribe to updates

 Summary

-The Brent Council Cabinet meeting on 17 June 2024 focused on several key issues, including the procurement options for Vale Farm Leisure Centre, the tenant and leaseholder engagement strategy, the private sector housing strategy, the travel assistance policy, and the corporate performance update for Q4.
+The Cabinet of Brent Council met on Monday 17 June 2024 to discuss several key issues, approving a Tri-borough procurement for Vale Farm Leisure Centre, adopting new strategies for tenant and leaseholder engagement, private sector housing, and travel assistance, and reviewing the council's corporate performance.

 Vale Farm Leisure Centre Procurement Options